Revealed and Concealed Repression: Theory and Measurement: Model of Revealed and Concealed Repression

+We begin with the first problem.
+Despite concealed repression, one may conjecture that revealed and total repression are strongly positively correlated.
+Then, while revealed repression is a lower bound on the overall repression, at least it captures the trends of total repression.
+However, this is not generally true.

+To illustrate the extent of the problem, we simulate the equilibrium probabilities of observable (revealed) repression and unobservable (total) repression as functions of concealment and protest costs.
+We assume that the distribution of concealment costs is $H = \text{Beta}(\lambda_H,1)$ and the distribution of protest costs is $G = \text{Beta}(\lambda_G,1)$, with $\lambda_H, \lambda_G > 0$.
+An increase in $\lambda_H$ or $\lambda_G$ raises the corresponding costs in the sense of first-order stochastic dominance.

-Conversely, when concealment costs increase, total repression can fall while revealed repression simultaneously increases, making it \textit{appear} to observers that the regime is becoming less tolerant.
+\cref{fig:HandG-comp-stats} depicts the simulations.
+Reductions in concealment costs increase unobservable total repression while reducing observable revealed repression.
+As a result, observers may mistakenly infer that the regime is becoming more tolerant.
+Conversely, when concealment costs increase, total repression can fall while revealed repression simultaneously increases, making it appear to observers that the regime is becoming less tolerant.
 These patterns are not special to concealment costs.
 As \cref{fig:HandG-comp-stats} illustrates, similar negative correlations and opposite trends arise in response to variations in protest costs.

+The underlying logic is that total repression consists of both revealed and concealed repression, and these two components may be negatively correlated, as regimes substitute between them when their relative costs change.
+We now provide empirical evidence for this negative correlation in the context of the Brazilian military regime from 1964 to 1979, prior to the regime’s gradual opening known as ``abertura'' \autocite{skidmore}.

+The Brazilian military regime kidnapped, tortured, and killed political activists and routinely concealed these repressive acts.
+Victims’ bodies were secretly removed from military facilities and buried in clandestine graves or thrown into the ocean \autocite{memory,memory2,memory3}.
+The full extent of these killings became publicly known only decades later through extensive investigations conducted by Brazil’s National Truth Commission, which was established in 2011 and released its final report in 2014.
+As a measure of \emph{concealed repression}, we use annual counts of political killings reported in Volume~1 of the Commission’s final report \autocite[pp.~487--492]{memory}---information that is available to researchers today but was hidden from the public at the time.